Cuarto-de-milla/Back-end/etl/README.md

 It is also necessary that the PostgreSQL database exists and is running.

-Finally, the following environment variables are required to be set in the system:
+Finally, the `DATABASE_URL` environment variable is required to be set in the system with the connection string for the PostgreSQL database.

-- CUARTO_DB: name of the database
-- CUARTO_USER: owner username
-- CUARTO_PASS: access password

 ## Execution

-Use either  `python main.py`  or  `python3 main.py` according to your system
+Use either  `python main.py`  or  `python3 main.py` according to your system.